-Added: This one is good practice for integrating three cards into one statement: Jacob goes to the store.
+Added: The Subject-Verb-Object Spread is good practice for integrating three cards into one statement: Jacob (subject) goes (verb) to the store (object).
 Alison loves Max.
 Day turns into night.
-Note: Your sentence can be much longer and more complex.
+Note: Your sentence may be much longer and more complex.

-- OBJECT (goal, what’s affected or changed, recipient)
+- OBJECT or PREDICATE: goal, what’s affected or changed, recipient

 Also, brought up from the comments: The Bridge Spread offered by Kyle McKenzie: